arkency/posts/posts/2016-10-24-running-bash-command-from-ruby-with-your-bash-profile.md

   end
 ```

+See my previous blogpost to [read more about this specific Ruby service object](http://blog.arkency.com/2016/10/the-esthetics-of-a-ruby-service-object/)

 The thing is, if you just use `system` it's not enough.
 You need to invoke `bash` in a special mode `-ilc` to actually get the `bash_profile` loaded.
 Otherwise, the `ia` alias is not recognized.

 So, I ended up with this: